 Set the volume at the desired level.
 Press this button to select MIN, MED or MAX.
-Each higher choice allows for more volume compensation at faster vehicle speeds.
+Each higher setting will allow for more volume compensation at faster vehicle speeds.
 Then, as you drive, automatic volume increases the volume, as necessary, to overcome noise at any speed.
 The volume level should always sound the same to you as you drive.
 If you don't want to use automatic volume, select OFF.

-RCL (Recall): Push this knob to display the station being played or to display the clock.
-Pushing this knob with the ignition off will display the clock
+RCL (Recall): Push this knob to switch the display between the time and the radio station frequency.
+Push this knob with the ignition off to display the time.